derykmakgill/511/_posts/2020-01-25-btc-nodes-high-fees.md

 Our Bitcoin developers have turned what would have been an ocean of possible nodes to choose from into a small pond because they didn’t not think far enough into the future.
 And they say they are more secure!

+They do not see that the more economic actors in a network, the stronger that network will be.

 ## Third order effects

 Suppose transaction fees keep climbing on the Bitcoin network as the developers have designed in their infinite wisdom.
 What happens?